 Overview

-For eight weeks in summer 2023 Duke students will work with local nonprofits to address challenges in the areas of social and educational equity – in particular the ways children, youth, and families are impacted by inequities.
-The community partners who work with DukeEngage Boston are all committed to addressing the needs of children and families while implementing solutions to the root causes of inequities.
-They include a Boston‐based national youth mentoring program; an early childhood literacy project; a non-profit focused on STEM education, medical and health disparities and their impact on children; and multiple organizations that address educational inequities.
+For eight weeks this summer Duke students will work with local nonprofits to address challenges in the areas of social and educational equity – in particular the ways children, youth, and families are impacted by inequities.
+The community partners who work with DukeEngage Boston are all committed to focusing on the needs of children and families while implementing solutions targeting the root causes of inequities.
+Partnerships include Boston‐based literacy projects – direct service and office-based; non-profits focused on arts access and engagement; organizations that study root causes of social inequities and resources to cultivate social capital; and organizations that respond to educational inequities based in student identities.
 Thus, student participants in DukeEngage Boston will have exposure to a variety of innovative leaders and approaches to creating social change.

 Given the combination of engaged students, active support, clear goals, accountability, and a sense of being a part of a cohort and community, we can create significant results, learn from the process, and have a meaningful and affirming summer experience.